I took my first writing class in the Spring of 2022 and have been smitten ever since.

 A little background…

 I am still writing! and I am honored to now lead others in this powerful, magical writing process that invites us to become our whole human selves.
-I bet you want to join me!
+I would love for you to join me!
 Let’s become better at being human together.

-*Portland Women Writers has evolved into Words for Healing (www.words-for-healing.com) with Dawn Thompson and Touchstone Retreats (same website).
+*Portland Women Writers has evolved into Words for Healing with Dawn Thompson, and Touchstone Retreats. https://words-for-healing.com/

 You follow me everywhere.
 Funny how I think I can outrun you.